-With the exception of alert reporting solutions and to a certain extent queried reporting, U-L2N are delay tolerant as long as the information arrives within a fraction of the inverse of the respective reporting cycle.
+With the exception of alert reporting solutions and to a certain extent queried reporting, U-LLN are delay tolerant as long as the information arrives within a fraction of the inverse of the respective reporting cycle, e.g. a few seconds if reporting is done every 4 hours.

-To this end, the routing protocol is RECOMMENDED to support minimum latency for alert reporting and time-critical data queries.
+To this end, the routing protocol(s) SHOULD support minimum latency for alert reporting and time-critical data queries.
 For regular data reporting, it SHOULD support latencies not exceeding a fraction of the inverse of the respective reporting cycle.
+Due to the different latency requirements, the routing protocol(s) SHOULD support the ability of dealing with different latency requirements.
+The routing protocol(s) SHOULD also support the ability to route according to different metrics (one of which could e.g. be latency).